 What are your goals?

-Is there a particular area of research that you need help with.
+Is there a particular area of research that you are concentrating on?

 For example, do you want to learn more about historical newspaper archives, or how about learning more about DNA testing?